guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Should we create a central animation system with consistent timing functions?
 - Should we create a comprehensive audit of all Sass variables to ensure consistent usage of CSS custom properties?
 - Are there any cases where we should keep using Sass variables instead of CSS custom properties?
+- Should we create a linting rule to enforce the new Sass nesting behavior?
+- Should we implement a systematic approach to check for and fix all Sass deprecation warnings across the codebase?

 ## SASS Integration Issues
 1. **Inconsistent Variable Usage**: ✅ Partially addressed